UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/lambda.rst

   standard named function cannot do.
 It has no special powers aside from its ability to be defined inline.
 Wherever you can use a Lambda you could instead choose to use a standard named function.
-| What use is Lambda?
+| What use is Lambda, then?
 According to Python's creator, not much.

 |
 | "About 12 years ago, Python aquired lambda, reduce(), filter() and